gqlengine/gqlengine/README.md

-# *GQLEngine* is most productive solution for making a graphql server
+# *GQLEngine* is the best productive solution for implementing a graphql server for highest formance

 ## Getting started